lennox55555/HAHD/README.md

 ## Executive Summary:
 The advancement of autonomous vehicles has primarily focused on object detection and road segmentation, yet there remains a crucial gap in understanding how human drivers process and respond to complex road scenarios.
 This project addresses this gap by creating a dataset that captures human visual attention patterns during hazard detection in urban driving scenes.
 Through a web based eyetracking application, we collect gaze data as participants analyze potential road hazards, providing insights into human decision-making processes that could inform more intuitive autonomous driving systems.

 The dataset combines eyetracking data with scenes from the Cityscapes dataset, creating a bridge between computer vision capabilities and human perception.
-This integration allows for the development of autonomous systems that not only detect objects but also prioritize attention in ways that align with human judgment.
+This allows for the development of autonomous systems that not only detect objects but also prioritize attention in ways that align with human judgment.
 The data collection process has yielded over 1,000 viewing sessions, each containing up to 90 gaze coordinates with temporal information, providing a foundation for understanding human attention patterns in driving scenarios.

-The potential impact of this research extends beyond autonomous vehicles into broader applications in transportation safety and HCI.
-The collected data can enhance driver monitoring systems, improve driver training programs, and contribute to the development of more intuitive driver assistance technologies.
-Furthermore, this dataset provides valuable insights for researchers studying human attention patterns and processes in critical situations.

 ## Prerequisites